simonarama/sdc_final_project/README.md

 * D: Derivative - Gradually introduces counter-actuation to avoid overshooting the target state.

+kp = 0.3, ki = 0.1 and kd = 0.0 (no derivative term) as set by experiment testing and comes with the repo for twist_controller.py

 The PID calculation can be seen in pid.py

 ## Throttle and Steering